 CM . . . .
 Volume XXIII Number 14 . . . .
 December 9, 2016

-Gail Hamilton is a retired teacher-librarian in Winnipeg, MB.
+Harriet Zaidman is a teacher-librarian in Winnipeg, MB.

 To comment on this title or this review, send mail to firstname.lastname@example.org.